-- for major works where the Employer regularly procures large-scale construction work and where the Contractor to be appointed is experienced and able to take greater risk than would arise under other JCT contracts: - where the parties have their own detailed procedures and where limited procedures only need to be set out in the contract conditions; - where the Employer has prepared his requirements and provided these to the Contractor; - where the Contractor is not only to carry out and complete the works, but also to complete the design; - the Employer employs a representative to exercise the powers and functions of the Employer under the Contract.
+- for major works where the Employer regularly procures large-scale construction work and where the Contractor to be appointed is experienced and able to take greater risk than would arise under other JCT contracts; - where the parties have their own detailed procedures and where limited procedures only need to be set out in the contract conditions; - where the Employer has prepared his requirements and provided these to the Contractor; - where the Contractor is not only to carry out and complete the works, but also to complete the design; and - the Employer employs a representative to exercise the powers and functions of the Employer under the Contract.

-- where the works are to be carried out in sections. - 63 Price is based on lump sum with monthly interim payments based on the Pricing Document. - 64 This contract is for use on major projects where the Employer and the Contractor regularly undertake such projects and have appropriate in-house contractual procedures.
+- where the works are to be carried out in sections. - 65 Price is based on lump sum with monthly interim payments based on the Pricing Document. - 66 This contract is for use on major projects where the Employer and the Contractor regularly undertake such projects and have appropriate in-house contractual procedures.
 The Contractor assumes more risks and responsibilities than under other JCT contracts.
-It is desirable, therefore, that the Employer and the Contractor, together with their respective advisors and sub-contractors, are experienced in detailed risk management and undertaking large commercial projects.
+It is desirable, therefore, that the Employer and the Contractor, together with their respective advisors and sub-contractors, are experienced in detailed risk management and undertaking large commercial projects. - 67 Provisions are included relating to BIM and for collaborative working and sustainability.
+The contract also contains third party rights provisions.